Practice Areas

 In addition to probate and trust administration, the firm provides Orphans’ Court litigation.

-If you are involved in an estate, trust or will contest, we will petition the court for an accounting of the estate.
-These types of disputes typically occur when a family member, caregiver, financial advisor, personal representative or trustee acts in bad faith or is suspected of acting in bad faith.
+If you are involved in an estate, trust, or will contest, we will petition the court for an accounting of the estate.
+These types of disputes typically occur when a family member, caregiver, financial advisor, personal representative, or trustee acts in bad faith, or is suspected of doing so.

 We can help you determine whether there have been issues such as: